NFL Hall of Fame running back Paul Hornung dies at 84

 “We will forever keep his legacy alive to serve as inspiration for future generations.
 The Hall of Fame flag will be flown at half-staff in Paul’s memory,” he said.

-Several stars from Green Bay's glory days have died this year.
+Several Hall of Famers from Green Bay's glory days have died this year.
 Along with Hornung, defensive greats Willie Wood, Herb Adderley and Willie Davis also died.
+Bart Starr, the quarterback for those title teams, passed away in May 2019.

+“Obviously the Packers have lost another legend," Packers coach Matt LaFleur said.
+"That’s four for the year with him, Adderley, Willie Wood and Willie Davis.
+Anytime you lose legends like that, it’s always a sad day.
+They’re a big reason why the Green Bay Packers are the Green Bay Packers.”

+Hornung is survived by his wife of 41 years, Angela.
+Due to COVID restrictions, there will be a private funeral mass at St. Louis Bertrand Church in Louisville followed by a private burial.
+A public celebration of his life will be held at a later date, the Packers said.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL